marcelganczak/swift-js-transpiler/README.md

 Back when I wrote this transpiler in May, it was more robust than any solution I could find online.
 Using antlr4 is a huge advantage over hand coding lexers & parsers -- it's more reliable and more maintainable.

-I'd welcome any contributions.
+I welcome any contributions.
 Feel free to drop me a line at marcelganczak@gmail.com

 Usage
 ==============